thumun/Horror-Game/README.md

 For future mechanics, I was thinking of making it an escape room style game where the player could potentially escape the scene by finding clues hidden throughout the space.
 This would involve object interactibility.

+## Gameplay

+The game starts off with the player beginning in the room with the fireplace.
+This room has bookshelves lining two of the walls as well as a few books on the shelves.
+There is also a viola on the floor.
+The other room has a portrait of headless figure, two chairs with a table, and an impassable door.
+The player is free to walk around the space but there is a creepy ambience (due to the music and the spotlight).
+After 20 seconds, the light starts flashing and after 5 more seconds, the endscreen appears- the jumpscare with the monster (accompanied by jumpscare music).

 ## Features

 **Flythrough Camera:**